tatethurston/TwirpScript/README.md

 client.rpcTransport = (url, opts) =>
   fetch(url, { ...opts, credentials: "include" });

-// setting a (non standard) HTTP "idempotency-key" header for this RPC call.
-This header will only be sent for this RPC. const hat = await MakeHat(
+// setting a custom rpcTransport for this RPC call.
+This transport will only be used for this RPC. const hat = await MakeHat(
   { inches: 12 },
   {